HugoLnx/named_parameter/README.md

 ## How it works
-Just extend the module NamedParameter in your class/module and use the method 'named' before define your method, when you call it, use a hash that's key is the parameter name.
+Just extend the module NamedParameter in your class/module and use the method 'named' before define your method, when you call it, use a hash with parameters name as keys.
 See this example:

     class People
       extend NamedParameter